Winning stocks are a great problem to have, and there are many ways to handle them, here are a few tips to help you manage your profits.

 Paradoxically, it’s these types of situations that cause the most stress and uncertainty.
 Profits are good to have, but if a stock goes vertical, you’re left wondering how to properly manage your good fortune.
-The prospect of making a decision–either sitting tight or selling–can cause investors to behave irrationally.
+The prospect of making a decision, either sitting tight or selling, can cause investors to behave irrationally.

 The solution, as usual, is to have a plan and follow it consistently over time.
-There are only three things you can do when you get a quick, big winner–hold it all, sell it all, or sell some and hold the rest.
+There are only three things you can do when you get a quick, big winner: hold it all, sell it all, or sell some and hold the rest.
 As I’ve written before, we prefer one of these methods to the others (the latter), but I’ll review the plusses and minuses of each below.

-If you decide to hold all your shares, you should aim for a bigger gain over time … but also be prepared for painful corrections along the way.
+If you decide to hold all your winning stocks, you should aim for a bigger gain over time … but also be prepared for painful corrections along the way.
 If your stock runs from 50 to 70 in just a couple of weeks, and you decide to hold your position, that’s fine … but don’t kick yourself if the stock then has a normal pullback to 58 or 60.

-If you decide to sell all your shares up at 70, that’s fine, too–there’s nothing wrong with booking some profits, especially when you get a windfall gain in a short period of time.
+If you decide to sell all your shares up at 70, that’s fine too; there’s nothing wrong with booking some profits, especially when you get a windfall gain in a short period of time.
 However, you shouldn’t get upset if the stock pulls back a few points only to rocket to 80 or 90 in the weeks or months to come.

-Speaking of videos, I’ve actually been tempted lately (if I could only find some free time) to produce a concise educational presentation on the three pillars of investing results.
+I’ve actually been tempted lately (if I could only find some free time) to produce a concise educational presentation on the three pillars of investing results.
 I’m referring to your batting average, your slugging percentage and your turnover.

 Your batting average is simply your winning percentage.
 If you made 10 trades, and six of them resulted in profits, your batting average would be 60% (or .600 for you baseball fans).

-The last pillar is the easiest to grasp–it’s simply the number of trades you make per month (or year, or whatever time period you choose).
+The last pillar is the easiest to grasp, it’s simply the number of trades you make per month (or year, or whatever time period you choose).

 The tricky part is that these levers often work against each other.
 Let me explain.